ngiann/ConvolvedGaussianProcessesExperiments/README.md

 @load "Mrk279_2017.jld2" # warnings may appear
 ```

-Loading the file introduces a number of variables that will be listed in the REPL once the command has been executed.
+Loading the file introduces a number of variables in the workspace that will be listed in the REPL once the command has been executed.
 The variables that we will be looking at are `masses`, `accretions`, `centroids` and `posterior`.
 These are all matrices with dimensions *(number of candidate masses)×(number of candidate eddington fractions)*.

 Matrix `posterior` contains the posterior probability of each combination of mass and eddingtonfraction.
 There are 64 candidate masses (64 rows) and 3 candidate eddington fractions (3 columns) To inspect the posterior of e.g. 5th candidate mass and 2nd candidate eddington fraction, do:
 ```